ldevernay/SOS/README.md

 A directory based on freeCodeCamp's Open Source for Good Apps - Solutions for Nonprofits.

+## Adding a project ("for dummies" version)
+1. Add your projet to repo-list.json :
+* "name": "<github user name>/<github project name>",
+* "icon": "<font-awesome icon name>",
+* "tags": ["<tag>"],
+* "status": "prod"

+2. Copy an existing project folder in docs, rename it <github project name>.
+Update index.html with your project data.

+3. Run ./.setup-symlinks.sh

+4. Commit on github

+5. npm start

+6. If it works, commit on heroku.

 ## Instructions for adding a Non-Profit Project

 There are two steps to add an Open Source Project to the directory: